Sharoon-Masih/mern-events-app/README.md

 ```
 * step-07: now finally push your code on github because, webhook endpoint is your final domain so webhook will only occur when we properly deploy code on vercel.

+## Pagination

+* step-01: create a component file named as pagination.tsx.
+* step-02: then, create a component named as Pagination.
+* step-03: then, go to collection.tsx and on check line 43 we have implementing pagination.
+* step-04: then, go to app/page.tsx from where we are getting "page" number and "totalPage".
+* step-05: then, go to getAllEvents() server action in event.action.tsx
+* step-06: then, finally you can gain look at pagination.tsx